Substitution Principle and semidirect products: Introduction

 \section{Introduction}

 Profinite monoids have proved to be a powerful tool in the theory of regular languages.
 Eilenberg and Reiterman Theorems allow for the study of the so-called \emph{varieties of regular languages} through the study of topo-algebraic properties of suitable profinite monoids.
 In~2008, Gehrke, Grigorieff and Pin~\cite{GehrkeGrigorieffPin08} proposed a unified approach for the study of regular languages, using Stone duality.
 In particular, they realized that profinite monoids could be seen as the extended dual spaces of certain Boolean algebras equipped with a residuation structure.
-More generally, to a Boolean algebra of (possibly non-regular) languages closed under quotients, one can assign a Boolean space equipped with a biaction of a dense monoid~\cite{GehrkeGrigorieffPin10}.
+More generally, to a Boolean algebra of (possibly non-regular) languages closed under quotients, one can assign a monoid equipped with a uniformity for which the natural biaction of the monoid on itself has uniformly continuous components~\cite{GehrkeGrigorieffPin10}.
 A slight variant (a so-called \emph{\bim{} - Boolean space with an internal monoid}) was identified in~\cite{GehrkePetrisanReggio16}.

 Complexity theory and the theory of regular languages are intimately connected through logic.
 As with classes of regular languages, many computational complexity classes have been given characterizations as model classes of appropriate logic fragments on finite words~\cite{Immerman99}.
 For example, ${\rm AC}^0={\bf FO}[\text{arb}]$, ${\rm ACC}^0= ({\bf FO}+{\bf MOD})[{\text{arb}}]$, and ${\rm TC}^0 = {\bf MAJ}[\text{arb}]$ where $\text{arb}$ is the set of all possible (numerical) predicates of all arities on the positions of a word, {\bf FO} is usual first-order logic, and {\bf MOD} and {\bf MAJ} stand for the \emph{modular} and \emph{majority} quantifiers, respectively.
 On the one hand, the presence of \emph{arbitrary predicates}, and on the other hand, the presence of the \emph{majority quantifier} is what brings one far beyond the scope of the profinite algebraic theory of regular languages.